 The Ocala to Osceola Conservation Corridor (O2O) is a 1.6-million acre landscape of public and private lands that connect the Ocala and Osceola National Forests.
 The O2O includes priority lands for the Florida Ecological Greenways Network (FEGN), and is a significant part of the Florida Wildlife Corridor.
-If the system of natural landscapes and connector lands is protection, the O2O will continue to provide a habitat for Florida black bears and imperiled species like the red-cockaded woodpecker, indigo snake and gopher tortoise.
+If the system of natural landscapes and connector lands is protected, the O2O will continue to provide a habitat for Florida black bears and imperiled species like the red-cockaded woodpecker, indigo snake and gopher tortoise.
 In addition, there are opportunities for protecting iconic Florida ecosystems, including longleaf pine forests, sandhills, and scrub in the O2O.

 What are we doing to conserve the O2O?